faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 ## Third Party Crash Reporting

-The Apple Crash Reporter tool and supporting infrastructure in iTunes Connect\index{trademark!iTunes Connect} is excellent but has some room for improvement.
+The Apple Crash Reporter tool and supporting infrastructure in App Store Connect\index{trademark!App Store} is excellent but has some room for improvement.

 A formidable piece of Open Source software, `plcrashreporter`\index{command!plcrashreporter}, has been written by Landon Fuller, of Plausible Labs.  @plcrashreporter